squadster/squadster-android/README.md

 # Squadster-android

-It's mobile version of Squadster application that helps student from university military departments.
+It's mobile version of Squadster application that helps students from university military departments.
+Check the [API repo](https://github.com/squadster/squadster-api) for more info.

 ## Installation guides
 1) Clone project from GitHub